eniafou/MIDEFICS/README.md

 The dataset is built from [MURA](https://arxiv.org/abs/1712.06957), [ISIC](https://www.isic-archive.com/) and [ROCO](https://www.semanticscholar.org/paper/Radiology-Objects-in-COntext-(ROCO)%3A-A-Multimodal-Pelka-Koitka/a564fabf130ff6e2742cfba90c7a4018937d764d) which are free open-access online datasets of medical images.
 The conversations were generated using GPT-3.5-turbo based on metadata associated to each image.

-The graph bellow gives an overview of data generation process:
+The graph bellow gives an overview of the data generation process:
 ![Logo](data_prep.png)

 ## Usage
 You can explore the notebooks for data generration, finetuning and evaluation in this github repo.
-You can check the finetuned and quantized model [here](https://huggingface.co/WinterSchool/Midefics) on huggingface.
-You can also take a look at the different [datasets](https://huggingface.co/WinterSchool) that we created.
+You can check the finetuned and quantized model [here](https://huggingface.co/WinterSchool/Midefics) on huggingface and you can also take a look at the different [datasets](https://huggingface.co/WinterSchool) that we created.